The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 | Medium  | 2            |
 | Hard    | 3            |

 > As an example: Moving from an easy gravity planet to a neighbouring medium gravity planet costs 1 energy.
+The startpoint not target the energy costs.

 ## Fighting

 As soon as you enter another planet with your robot, you get the information of how many other robots are on that planet.
+If you stay on a planet, you dont get information about other robots leaving the planet

 Here you can choose whether you want to engange in a fight with that player or choose to be peaceful.